-Farreras: Did it change any of the practices at the time, once these folks were neuropsychology up to that point, so . . .
+Farreras:Did it change any of the practices at the time, once these folks were actually being read by these people?

-Goldberg: It created the practices.
-I mean, as Allan said, there was no neuropsychology, one has to expose them in a very systematic way to the writings and teachings of men like Luria and Goldstein, who actually studied people with brain injuries and tried to understand the way in which they were coping with the world.
+- Goldberg: It created the practices.
+I mean, as Allan said, there was no neuropsychology up to that point, so . . . - Mirsky: There was none, and now ...
+Well, in terms of training students in neuropsychology, one has to expose them in a very systematic way to the writings and teachings of men like Luria and Goldstein, who actually studied people with brain injuries and tried to understand the way in which they were coping with the world.
 And there is no proper neuropsychological training now without very intensive education into the work of such men as Luria, and one cannot identify oneself as a neuropsychologist without the appropriate credentials.
-That's an amazing -- it's a revolution in terms of what is now . . .
+That's an amazing -- it's a revolution in terms of what is now ...
+Goldberg: It's a coalescence of a distinctive discipline which was not there before.